How to Sell a House by Owner in Arizona

 Quick FSBO overview

-Finally, a FSBO sale does not mean that a seller won’t need any professional assistance.
-Most people who sell by owner will need to hire an attorney to review and prepare key documents and make sure paperwork is filled out properly, such as the seller’s disclosures and purchase contract.
+Finally, an FSBO sale does not mean that a seller won’t need professional assistance.
+Most people who sell by owner will need to hire an attorney to review and prepare key documents and ensure that paperwork, such as the seller’s disclosures and purchase contract, is filled out properly.

 How to sell a house by owner in Arizona